GrahamArden/notes/computing/GIT.md

 git submodule add -b <branch> <repository_url> path/to/destination/folder
 ```

 Replace the placeholders

-- <branch>: the branch from which you want to clone the directory,
+- the _branch_ is the branch from which you want to clone the directory,
-- <repository_url>: The URL of the GitHub repository.
+- _repository_url_ is the URL of the GitHub repository.
-- <path/to/destination/folder>: The path where you want to place the submodule within your repository.
+- _path/to/destination/folder_ is the path where you want to place the submodule within your repository.

 After adding the submodule, you need to initialize and update it: